ssalazara/Resume/README.md

 #### _30 Apr 2021 – Current_

 Content creator specialized in IT and cloud-based SaaS.
-I generate technical articles about web development methodologies, automation software, start-up and different kind of solutions.
-Topics: Jamstack, Static Sites, Composable Commerce, ERP's and hardware specifications.
+I generate technical articles about web development methodologies, automation software, start-up and different kind of solutions. _Topics_: Jamstack, Static Sites, Composable Commerce, ERP's and hardware specifications.
 Our target audience are CTO, managers of digital areas, ecommerce and customer experience.

 ---
 ### Content Manager - [_Partido Ecologista Verde_](https://www.ecologistas.cl/)
 #### _29 Jan 2021 – 29 Apr 2021_

-Responsible for the generation of political, theoretical and social content as a way to complement the political program of the Green Party using quantitative and qualitative secondary data analysis, comparative politics, legal analysis and national and international press.
-Creating content about Climate Change, Forestry Law, de-centralization, Animal Law, Digital Sovereignty, Data Governance, among other topics.
+Participated in the creation of content about political challenges and social conflicts seeking to contribute to the political program of the Green Party.
+Using quantitative and qualitative secondary data analysis, comparative politics, legal analysis and national and international press. _Topics_: Climate Change, Forestry Law, de-centralization, Animal Law, Digital Sovereignty, Data Governance.

 ---
 ### Election Coordinator - [_Partido Ecologista Verde_](https://www.ecologistas.cl/)